 You can choose any date range, up to a year:

 - You can only export data for messages your team have sent.
 If you'd like export conversations initiated by users, read this article on exporting conversation data.

-- At the moment, reaction data won’t display in your CSV file.
+- Reaction data won’t display in your CSV file.
 For example, you won’t see when a user reacted to a message, or which emoji they selected for the message.

 Note: If you choose a date range that might contain a high volume of data, it’s best to open the CSV file using a text editor.